Calvin-LL/Reorderable/README.md

 var list by remember { mutableStateOf(List(100) { "Item $it" }) }
-val lazyListState = rememberLazyListState() val reorderableLazyColumnState = rememberReorderableLazyColumnState(lazyListState) { from, to ->
+val lazyListState = rememberLazyListState() val reorderableLazyListState = rememberReorderableLazyListState(lazyListState) { from, to ->
     list = list.toMutableList().apply {
         add(to.index, removeAt(from.index))
     }